flaf/miscellaneous/puppet/modules/ceph/README.md

-The `clusters_conf` parameter is a hash where each key is the name of a cluster and its value is the configuration of this cluster (generally the hash have just one key for just one cluster whose name is `ceph`).
+The `clusters_conf` parameter is a hash where each key is the name of a cluster and its value is the configuration of this cluster (generally the hash has just one key for just one cluster whose name is `ceph`).
 Like in the example above, the configuration of a cluster **must** have: